umvar/StratusVM/README.md

 # StratusVM

-*StratusVM* is a virtualized instructional model of a computer which models a von Neumann architecture computer.
+*StratusVM* is an easily extensible virtual instructional machine which models a von Neumann architecture computer.

 ## Specification